-B.1- Course objectives align with industry expectations at the appropriate skill level.
-Reviewer specifically linked the assessments to systems analysis and systems design to varying comments in the advisory board; these skills are a direct impact to industry.

-B.2- Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data (http://burning-glass.com/research/coding-skills/) and the Dynamic Skills Audit Summary.

-B.3 Activities and instruction defined in the course outline offer real-world application in information security and privacy including criminal law and tor law issues in cyberspace.
+- B.1- Course objectives align with industry expectations at the appropriate skill level.
+Reviewer specifically linked the assessments to systems analysis and systems design to varying comments in the advisory board; these skills are a direct impact to industry. - B.2- Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data (http://burning-glass.com/research/coding-skills/) and the Dynamic Skills Audit Summary. - B.3 Activities and instruction defined in the course outline offer real-world application.
 Reviewer encourages more collaborative, active learning experiences for students.